nfultz/nfultz.github.io/institute.md

 > will happen.
 You know that if you’ve ever bet on a sporting event, right?”

+Football scores are random as well, unless the games are fixed.

 > Any math wonk with a computer can run a Bernoulli distribution.

+Indeed, so could anyone else, with a coin.

 ## Research Assistants